RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Can I use ES-DE on more than a single Android device or do I need to buy it multiple times?

-You only need to buy it once, and then you can use it on all your devices.
+You only need to buy the Patreon release once, and then you can use it on all your devices.
 There are no subscriptions or additional costs, you just buy it once.
 With that said we do appreciate if you want to support the project by keeping your paid Patreon subscription.
+The Samsung Galaxy Store and Huawei AppGallery releases may not be available on all your devices, but that is not an ES-DE restriction but rather governed by the availability of these app stores on your different Android devices.

 ## ES-DE doesn't work on my device, can I get a refund?

 Although the overwhelming majority of people have successfully got ES-DE to run on their devices (assuming they are fulfilling the basic requirements of 64-bit Android 10 or later) there are some devices that have been problematic.
 Unfortunately Android is not really a standardized operating system and hardware manufacturers are sometimes applying custom patches and such which may prevent ES-DE from working correctly.
-We will refund everyone up to one month from the purchase date if they are unable to get ES-DE to run on their device, just send a DM on Patreon and we will issue a refund as soon as possible.
+We will refund anyone that bought ES-DE on Patreon within one month from the purchase date if they are unable to get ES-DE to run on their device.
+Just send a DM on Patreon and we will issue a refund as soon as possible.
+We are however unfortunately not able to refund purchases on the Samsung Galaxy Store and Huawei AppGallery.
+But make sure to read the next question below as your device may be compatible after all.

+## ES-DE hangs at the onboarding configurator, is the app not compatible with my device?

+There are some Android developer options that break ES-DE (and probably many other apps too) so make sure to never change such settings unless you know exactly what you are doing.
+For instance the option _Don't keep activities_ will make the configurator hang so that you'll never be able to get past the onboarding step.

 ## I received an update email to my Gmail account but the APK download link doesn't seem to work?